rubenxyz/retired_assassin/README.md

 # 2 Procent [SCREENPLAY]

 ## About
-This is the repository for the open source screenplay of a short film with the working title *2% procent*.
+This is the repository for the open source screenplay of a short film with the working title *Two Procent*.

 ### Tagline